bschatzow/home-assistant.io/source/_includes/common-tasks/snapshots.md

 For restoring a snapshot at any other time, vist the Supervisor Snapshot panel in your UI and use the following steps:

-1. Select "Upload Snapshot" from the icon in the upper right of the page.
+1. Select "Upload Snapshot" from the three dot icon in the upper right of the page.
 2. Click on the folder icon to navigate to your snapshot .tar file and select it.

 When the upload is completed, you will be presented with the snapshot restore dialog for restoring it, and can then choose to restore in full or in part by manually selecting individual items.